antoinedanion/Blender-Hide/README.md

 ## Compatibility

 **Blender Versions**
-- 4.2
+- 4.2 to latest

 > [!NOTE]
 >
 > Hide should work on any OS, however this has not been tested yet and is not officially supported.
->
-> Hide should work in some previous versions of Blender, however this has not been tested yet and is not officially supported.

 ## Issues